frankmeza/rust-notes/4_1_what_is_ownership.md

 | 3     | l     |
 | 4     | o     |

-So when `s1` is assigned to `s2`, is that there will be two objects on the stack (like the first table) that both point to the same data in the stack (the second table).
+So when `s1` is assigned to `s2`, now there will be two objects on the stack (like the first table) that both point to the same data in the stack (the second table).
 They do not create identical datasets on the heap.

 When a variable goes out of scope, Rust calls `drop()`to clean up the heap memory for that variable.
 But with two variables pointing to the same place in the heap, this is a problem: when `s2` and `s1` go out of scope, they both try to free the same memory.
 This is a double free error and is one of the memory safety bugs we mentioned previously, and can lead to memory corruption, and security vulnerabilities.